priyankash-citrix/openshift-operators/netscaler-operator-1.0.0/helm-charts/netscaler-ingress-controller/README.md

 Taints are applied on cluster nodes whereas tolerations are applied on pods.
 Tolerations enable pods to be scheduled on node with matching taints.
 For more information see [Taints and Tolerations in Kubernetes](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

-Toleration can be applied to NetScaler ingress controller pod using `tolerations` argument while deploying NIC using helm chart.
-This argument takes list of tolerations that user need to apply on the NIC pods.
+Toleration can be applied to NetScaler ingress controller pod using `tolerations` argument while deploying NSIC using helm chart.
+This argument takes list of tolerations that user need to apply on the NSIC pods.

-For example, following command can be used to apply toleration on the NIC pod:
+For example, following command can be used to apply toleration on the NSIC pod:

 ```
 helm install my-release netscaler/netscaler-ingress-controller --set nsIP=<NSIP>,license.accept=yes,adcCredentialSecret=<Secret-for-ADC-credentials>,tolerations[0].key=<toleration-key>,tolerations[0].value=<toleration-value>,tolerations[0].operator=<toleration-operator>,tolerations[0].effect=<toleration-effect>